hamzabow/wkd/README.md

-# WhichKey for Deno (WKD)
+# WhichKey for Deno (wkd)

-A simple terminal-based key sequence launcher inspired by "whichkey" plugins found in text editors like Emacs and Neovim.
-WKD allows you to define and execute various actions through memorable key sequences.
+A simple terminal-based key sequence launcher inspired by "whichkey" plugins found in text editors like Emacs and Neovim. `wkd` allows you to define and execute various actions through memorable key sequences.

 ## Overview

-WKD provides a framework for creating your own keyboard shortcuts to perform common actions, such as:
+`wkd` provides a framework for creating your own keyboard shortcuts to perform common actions, such as:

 - Opening URLs in various browsers
 - Opening files or folders in different applications